Chantichalla/depwarden/README.md

 Always hope that it solves
 First impressions last, get that into your head! if they think you care ,they will be all over you!
-Revenge is a nasty thing !
+Revenge is a fools game!
 Do not make excuses, you are in a WAR! be in present